-In The Archdiocese of Philadelphia we use information and technology in safe, legal, and responsible ways.
+In the Archdiocese of Philadelphia (AoP), we use information and technology in safe, legal, and responsible ways.
 We embrace the following conditions or facets of being a digital citizen.

-- Respect One's Self: Responsible users will select online names that are appropriate and will consider the information and images that are posted online. - Respect Others: Responsible users will refrain from using technologies to bully, tease or harass other people. - Protect One's Self and Others: Responsible users will protect themselves and others by reporting abuse and not forwarding inappropriate materials or communications. - Respect Intellectual Property: Responsible users will suitably cite any and all use of websites, books, media, etc. - Protect Intellectual Property: Responsible users will request to use the software and media others produce and license agreements for all software and resources.
+- Respect One's Self: Responsible users will select online names that are appropriate and will consider the information and images that are posted online. - Respect Others: Responsible users will refrain from using technologies to bully, tease or harass other people. - Protect One's Self and Others: Responsible users will protect themselves and others by reporting abuse and not forwarding inappropriate materials or communications.
+Users will protect their usernames and passwords by not sharing with others. - Respect Intellectual Property: Responsible users will suitably cite any and all use of websites, books, images, media, or other sources relied upon or used in work created. - Protect Intellectual Property: Responsible users will request permission to use the software and media others produce and abide by license agreements for all software and resources.